Introduction

+There is no one right approach or methodology in design.
 If we all took the same path, we might all end up in the same place.

 This course is presented as a project development studio, which means that the curriculum is here to support your individual projects.
+Therefore, you should always feel free to do things your own way — reinterpret assignments, follow different paths.

 However, some of the in-class work and homework assignments involve assisting or reflecting upon the work of your peers.
 Here, you should only reinterpret assignments in ways that are mutually agreeable to the classmates with whom you are working.

-As a project-oriented class, the curriculum will be adapted and revised somewhat over the semester to meet student interests, etc. So please check back for updates and changes.
+As a project-oriented class, the curriculum will be adapted and revised somewhat over the semester to meet student interests.
+So please check back for updates and changes.
 And please let me know in person or by email if you would like a particular technical subject to be addressed during class time.
 I'm happy to cover any subject in C++ or software architecture in general that would be useful to you.

-Two Poems about Toolmaking:
+Two Poems about Toolmaking

-Before the first class:
+Before the first class

 - What are some of the "piano tops" that exist within the digital design tools you use today?
 Try to think of examples that carry over from the pre-digital era as well as ones from an earlier age of computing.